bensalcie/flutter_knob/README.md

 ## Parameters:
   Description: |
-    The following table outlines the customizable parameters that control the behavior and appearance of the `FlutterKnob` widget.
+    The following table outlines the customizable parameters that control the behavior and appearance of the `FlutterOKnob` widget.
 Each parameter has a default value, but all can be modified to fit the needs of your specific implementation.

   parameters: